codejoust/webbot/README.md

 To install:
 * First, `cd` to the directory you want to put `webbot` in.
 * `apt-get install git apache2 php5`
+* (It'll ask you your password, type your ubuntu password, then type Yes when it asks [Y/n] to intall)
 * `git clone git://github.com/codejoust/webbot.git`
 * `cd webbot` then run `sudo install.sh`.